 - Beginners Greek 1 and Beginners Greek 2 (20+20 credits) or those with A Level or equivalent will take the following module:

-Our core modules take you to the heart of the cultures of Athens and Rome: In Rome, you will be immersed in the age of Cicero and the dying days of the Roman republic, studying authors such as Catullus, Sallust and Lucretius as well as the many and varied works of Cicero himself.
+Our compulsory modules take you to the heart of the cultures of Athens and Rome.
+In Rome, you will be immersed in the age of Cicero and the dying days of the Roman republic, studying authors such as Catullus, Sallust and Lucretius as well as the many and varied works of Cicero himself.
 In Athens, the tragedies and comedies of the great Greek dramatists will bring to life the soul of Athens’ participatory democracy.
 In your Greek and Latin literary texts seminars you will study a range of verse and prose literature in close detail (set texts will include, for instance, a play by Euripides or Sophocles, a book of Ovid’s Art of Love or Metamorphoses, a selection of Cicero’ s letters, or a book of Tacitus’ Annals).
 You will also be able to choose from our unique range of options in literature, culture, language, myth, religion, art, philosophy, archaeology and history.
 A special feature of the second year is the Study Tour to Greece or Italy in the Easter vacation.
-The trip is subsidised by the university.
+The trip is subsidised by the University.
 Second year modules include:

 The range of modules on offer may differ from year to year, but the following are currently available: